aashirwad01/Google-Cloud-Platform-Cloud-Essentials/README.md

 # Google-Cloud-Platform-Cloud-Essentials
-A repositiry with steps of quiklabs google cloud platform cloud essentials course.
+A repository with steps of quiklabs google cloud platform cloud essentials course.